moditect/jfrunit-examples/README.md

 ## License

-This code base is available ander the Apache License, version 2.
+This code base is available under the Apache License, version 2.